IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 Following the hard fork, the protocol will support a number of new Plutus primitives that have been defined in CIP-0122, CIP-0123 and CIP-0127.
 These provide bitwise and logical operations on byte strings, plus RIPEMD-160 cryptographic hashing functionality (for compatibility with BitCoin).
 These primitives will be enabled by a complementary protocol parameter update governance action.

+The action is being submitted now to ensure that, if it is ratified by the community, it will be enacted at the latest by December 15, 2024.
+This allows for full technical support over the upcoming winter holiday period, thereby reducing risk to the network as a whole.

 # Rationale

-We propose to upgrade the Cardano Preview test environment to Protocol Version 10.
-This upgrade will be achieved via a Hard Fork (analogous to Chang#2 on Mainnet).
+We propose to upgrade Cardano mainnet to Protocol Version 10.
+This upgrade will be achieved via a Hard Fork (Chang#2).
 Following the upgrade:

-1. The Preview protocol will be upgraded to Major Version 10 and Minor Version 0
+1. The PreProd protocol will be upgraded to Major Version 10 and Minor Version 0
 2. All 7 governance actions that are described in CIP-1694 will be enabled
 3. DRep voting will be enabled on all 7 governance actions
 4. SPO voting will be enabled on all applicable governance actions, as defined in CIP-1694
-5. Constitutional Committee voting will be enabled on all applicable governance action, also as defined in CIP-1694
+5. Constitutional Committee voting will be enabled on all applicable governance actions, also as defined in CIP-1694
 6. Staking rewards can be accumulated as usual, but can only be withdrawn following delegation to a DRep (including the pre-defined abstain/no-confidence options)
 7. Several new Plutus primitives will be available once an update to the Plutus v3 cost model has been ratified